 As you can see, a hard stationary bike session burns the most calories at 466 for a 185-lb person over half an hour.
 However, the chances are that you wouldn’t be able to keep up this pace for the full hour unless you were extremely experienced or an advanced rider.
 Most people don’t have a clue as to how many calories they’ve burned in a single session, and going by what a machine tells you can often be very inaccurate.

 Why is there such a big difference?
 Well, first and foremost, men tend to carry more muscle than women.
 Unlike fat, muscle is metabolically active.
-This means that it requires calories in order to stay on the body and directly contributes to metabolic rate.
+This means that it requires calories to stay in the body and directly contributes to the metabolic rate.
 Alongside this, men tend to be both taller and heavier, both of which will also contribute to your metabolic rate.
-Imagine carrying around an extra 20lbs with you each and every day.
-The data also looked at height which a clear increase in caloric needs the taller the individual as well as a large disparity between the heights of each gender.
+Imagine carrying around an extra 20 lbs with you every day.
+The data also looked at height which is a clear increase in caloric needs the taller the individual as well as a large disparity between the heights of each gender.

 “Hard Gainers”, Metabolisms, and NEAT

 We all know at least one person who just doesn’t seem to put on weight no matter what they eat.
 This is a common reason behind people thinking that they can eat whatever they want due to their exercise habits.
 When we see someone else constantly gorging on bags of chocolate whilst maintaining a slim frame, it’s easy for us to slip into the same habits.
 Yet, no two people are the same.

 “hard gainer” is often the term given to gym goers who have the desire to build muscle and put on size, but just can’t seem to no matter how hard they try.
 It’s also used to refer to those we’ve just mentioned whose diet looks more like an extensive fast food menu than anything else.